Hudson, New Hampshire: Sites of interest

 Two small recreational lakes exist within the town borders.
 Robinson (or Robinson's) Pond in the northern part of the town features a public access beach and boat ramp that can be accessed via Robinson Road.
 Otternic Pond (locally called "Tonic Pond"), located between Hudson Center and Hudson Village, has a public boat landing (Claveau Landing) that can be accessed off Highland Street.
 Both ponds are often used for fishing during the summer and skating and ice hockey during the winter.
 Musquash Pond (or Swamp), located in the southern part of the town, is a wild bird sanctuary and is utilized as a breeding ground by several threatened and endangered species of birds.
 In the early 1900s hunters would travel by horse from as far as Derry to camp and stalk game in the renowned swamp.

 Benson's Wild Animal Farm reopened in May 2010 as Benson Park, a town park for recreational use.
 The park includes trails for walking, biking and hiking, several ponds, wildlife blinds, picnic areas, a children's playground, dog parks and a park store.
 There is no admission fee.
 Much work has been done and is ongoing to rehabilitate and maintain the park's trails, gardens, landscaping, and remaining buildings.
 The Old Lady in the Shoe, the gorilla house, the elephant barn, the A-Frame roof and other structures including the train stop building have been repaired.
 Cage concerts are held in the elephant barn cage.
 An official grand opening and re-dedication was held September 2010.
 The park is home to the largest 9/11 memorial in the state.

 Hills Memorial Library, located in Hudson Village, was one of the oldest public lending libraries in the state before its closing in 2009, and is listed on the National Register of Historic Places.
 While no longer open to the public, the building remains a prominent landmark in Hudson Village.

-Two public golf courses exist in Hudson, the Whip-Poor-Will Golf Club off Route 102 and the Green Meadow Golf Club on Steele Road (off Route 3A/Lowell Road).
+One public golf course is in Hudson, the Whip-Poor-Will Golf Club off Route 102.

 A 1/4-mile paved racetrack, the Hudson Speedway, lies near the northern edge of town by the intersection of Old Derry Road and Robinson Road.
 It can be accessed off Route 102.
 It hosts races from the NASCAR Advance Auto Parts Weekly Series.